Social Development Network

-The Social Development Network (SDN), formerly of Social Development Unit (SDU) and Social Development Service (SDS), is a governmental body under the Ministry of Social and Family Development of Singapore.
-It works closely with the community and commercial sectors to foster opportunities for singles to interact in social settings in Singapore.
-Besides coordinating and facilitating dating activities offered by the private sector, it also serves to educate the public on singlehood issues.
-Other responsibilities of the SDN include providing the necessary infrastructure and support for the dating industry, as well as to ensure the professionalism of dating agencies through an accreditation council that was formed in 2007.
+The Social Development Network (SDN), formerly of Social Development Unit (SDU) and Social Development Service (SDS), was a governmental body under the Ministry of Social and Family Development of Singapore.
+It worked with the community and commercial sectors to foster opportunities for single people to interact in social settings in Singapore.
+Besides coordinating and facilitating dating activities offered by the private sector, it also served to educate the public on singlehood issues.
+Other responsibilities of the SDN included providing the necessary infrastructure and support for the dating industry, as well as ensuring the professionalism of dating agencies through an accreditation council that was formed in 2007.
+In November 2023, the body shut down.

-SDN's initial role in the industry is to organise activities for its members to interact.
+SDN's initial role in the industry was to organise activities for its members to interact.
 In 2006, SDU changed focus to accredit and fund private matchmaking and dating services agencies and projects.
-This was done in the hopes of creating a more vibrant dating scene and of allowing singles to have more options to interact with others of different educational levels.
+This was done with the hope of creating a more vibrant dating scene and of allowing singles to have more options to interact with others of different educational levels.